Advertisement

 Grapeseed oil is traditionally made by pressing the grape seeds that are collected after grapes have been turned into wine1—talk about zero waste, right?

-The result is a rich oil with high concentrations of vitamin E, linolic acid, and omega-3s—all of which are well known to be beneficial for the skin when used topically.
-However, this botanical extract is also used as a cooking oil and has been shown to increase insulin resistance when ingested2
+The result is a rich oil with high concentrations of vitamin E, linolic acid, and omega-3s—all of which are well-known to be beneficial for the skin when used topically.

 But back to skin care—this ingredient isn't new.
 In fact, it's been used for thousands of years, even tracing back to ancient Greek and Roman cultures.
 Given its nutrient profile, it's no wonder this oil has stuck around for so long and continues to be used in products everywhere.

-9 skin benefits of grapeseed oil.
+9 skin benefits of grapeseed oil

 We know there are plenty of oils used on the skin today, so we'll dive into what makes grapeseed oil so unique and why you may want to add it to your routine: